VVrongSide/template/database_README.md

-# Database Framework
+# Database template

-This database framework is made for a Linux distro and so is the rest of the guide.
+This database template is made for a Linux distro and so is the rest of the guide.
 It was last tested on a laptop with 20.04.1-Ubuntu on 25-03-2022, where it is confirmed that everything worked.

 In order to follow this guide, the reader is expected to have a basic understanding of SQL syntax and Linux usage.